Codel1417/Neptune-Discord-Bot/README.md

 ## Storage Format

 NoSql via Google Cloud FireStore.
 The Cloud SDK needs to be set up beforehand for this bot to function.
+May eventually create a MongoDB implimentation.

 ### Guild Collection
 The data stored for each guild/server.